fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hi, Fredrik.
+I am a long time subscriber and regular watcher of your vlog.
+I need your help and advice.
+I am on my first job and I am doing React development in a small IT company for about a year.
+I am not unhappy at this company but it is very small.
+The good thing is that I work on projects from scratch.
+The bad thing is that I don't work on any big projects.
+Now the company is finishing the React project and they have asked me to do Java work.
+I know basic Java and would love to learn it better.
+But does switching languages so early in my career before mastering one, hurt my long term career prospects?
+I am scared of becoming a full stack developer that knows a little bit of everything but is a master of nothing.
+I feel like I should leave this company and look for a bigger firm where I can do large scale React projects.
+Is leaving after one year in my first job too early?
+What do you think?

 > Hey Fredrik, do you think the frontend community will ever developer best practices the same way the backed community has ?
 Or do you think that’s impossible because frontend development is inherently chaotic ?

 > Hey Frederick, I don’t know if you’ve made a video covering this topic, but how would I stay motivated or avoid being bogged down from either being ignored from companies that I have applied to or being rejected?